gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level1/bulk-solution.rst

-    These two commands specify to GROMACS that the algorithm to be used is the |speepest-descent| :cite:`debye1909naherungsformeln`, which moves the atoms following the direction of the largest forces until one of the stopping criterial is reached.
+    These two commands specify to GROMACS that the algorithm to be used is the |speepest-descent| :cite:`debye1909naherungsformeln`, which moves the atoms following the direction of the largest forces until one of the stopping criteria is reached.
 The *nsteps* command specifies the maximum number of steps to perform.

 .. |speepest-descent| raw:: html